 Type: Associate Degree in Nursing; Associate in Applied Science - T Degree

 Admission Dates: Fall quarter

-This four quarter program is a combination of classroom, laboratory, and clinical experience.
+Program Length: This four-quarter program is a combination of classroom, laboratory and clinical experience.
 A capstone clinical experience with a practicing Registered Nurse as preceptor will allow immersion into the role of the RN during a regular working schedule.

 Prerequisites: Students must complete the following:

 Students must receive a grade of B or higher in the following required prerequisite courses:

 The student must have an active, unrestricted LPN license in Washington State and 500 hours of employment experience as an LPN, verified by either documented work hours or a letter from your supervisor with a signature.
 Students will be required to pass a national and local background check with a result of No Record on File in order to continue in the program.
 Students must have current CPR for the Healthcare Provider training that includes adult, child, infant, and AED under the guidelines of the American Heart Association.
 Online CPR courses are not accepted.